katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 C programmers must be feeling butterflies on their bellies :-).

-Although the hack is small, there is a lot of fun we can have with it, but before we go on there one single line of unsafeness that is usually unknow to Go newcomers:
+Although the hack is small, there is a lot of fun we can have with it, but before we go on there is one single line of unsafeness that is usually unknow to Go newcomers:

 ```go